violetr/fem/README.md

 fem.fit(dataset)
 ```

-To classify new data points after the model is fitted you can run the following lines:
+To classify new data points after the model is fitted you can run the following line:

 ```python
 classif_labels = fem.predict(new_data)